 Explanation Target audience of the consultation The target audience of the consultation includes residents and businesses within 120 metres of the Subject Lands.
 Ward Councillor and City of Hamilton Manager of Development Planning were notified and invited via email.
 Refer to the attached list of addresses within the circulation area.
 In May 2024, Sons and Daughters of Italy ("SDI") hosted an informal open house introducing their organization to the surrounding community.
 If done, record of consultation efforts made before the application was submitted.
 A Neighbourhood Open House was hosted by SDI and Landwise on Dec.
 18, 2024.
 On Dec.
 6, 2024, 118 invitations were hand delivered to addresses within 120 metres of the Subject Lands.
 Refer to the attached Open House invitation.
 Approximately 15 members of the public attended the Open House where representatives of SDI and Landwise were present to answer questions.
-List the stakeholders and how they are impacted Surrounding landowners/tenants of the subject landow they are impacted They will be impacted by the proposed activity a Open House invitations with an explanation of to proposed land use change and agent contact in were delivered to addresses within 120 metres.
-Subject Lands.
-The mail-out included a link to Swebsite with information for the proposed "Ham Italian Centre", and agent's e-mail and phone not receiving comments.
-A Public Notice sign will be on the property once the application is deemed with City Planning staff.
+List the stakeholders and how they are impacted Surrounding landowners/tenants of the subject la They will be impacted by the proposed activity and the stakeholders and how they are impacted.
+Open House invitations with an explanation of the proposed land use change and agent contact inforwere delivered to addresses within 120 metres of the Subject Lands.
+The mail-out included a link to SDI website with information for the proposed "Hamilto Italian Centre", and agent's e-mail and phone number receiving comments.
+A Public Notice sign will be ponthe property once the application is deemed contact inforwere delivered to addresses within 120 metres of the Subject Lands.
+The mail-out included a link to SDI website with information for the proposed "Hamilto Italian Centre", and agent's e-mail and phone number receiving comments.
+A Public Notice sign will be ponthe property once the application is deemed contact.
 Timing of consultation For the Zoning By-law Amendment application, the Open House was held on Dec.
 18, 2024, from 5pm to 7pm.
 Method to receive and document comments Comments were requested in the Open House invitation which provided the agent's contact information.
 During the Open House, comment sheets were provided for those who wished to write their comments.